-MUSIC THEATRE WORKSHOP: MUS 445 PROFESSIONAL ASPECTS OF MUSIC THEATRE/ MUSICAL-IN-CONCERT
+MUSIC THEATRE WORKSHOP: PROFESSIONAL ASPECTS OF MUSIC One credit hour MUS 445 THEATRE/ MUSICAL-IN-CONCERT

-Students rehearse and perform an in-concert Music Theatre piece, often with the composer in residence.
-Students rehearse and perform in a professional environment, developing sound, director-proof rehearsal and performance technique.
-Students assemble a professional-quality self-presentation package (headshots and resumes), and acquire strategies for interacting with agents and casting directors.
+Rehearsal and performance of an in-concert Music Theatre piece, often with the composer in residence, in a professional environment.
+A professional-quality self-presentation package (headshots and resumes), and strategies for interacting with agents and casting directors will be developed.